Paulnkk/Columbia-MATH-5320/README.md

 -> risk2: GBM for 1 and 2 stocks (mu and sigma calibration), Parametric VaR, Historical VaR, Historical parameter calibration, Exponential weightening

--> risk3: Drift and vola calibration (2, 5 and 10 year window and exponential average) for GBM, hazard rate modeling (constant and variable), normal distributed Portfolios and GBM port VaR and ES estimation
+-> risk3: Drift and vola calibration (2, 5 and 10 year window and exponential average) for GBM, hazard rate modeling (constant - exponentially distributed and variable), normal distributed Portfolios and GBM port VaR and ES estimation